 - Investors have little confidence in Italy and Spain.
 This is primarily because they are borrowing in Euros and have no independent Central bank who can act as lender of last resort.
 Markets fear default in Spain and Italy because of the dynamics of the Single Market.

 - In the case of Spain and Greece, the recession could increase the likelihood of default.
 Recession leads to plummeting tax revenues and therefore, they fear the government may be unable to meet their borrowing commitments.

 In 2016, we have seen a rise in negative bond yields.
 This is a rare experience because it suggests investors will lose money.
 The reason for negative bond yields include

 - China buying assets to keep currency undervalued.
-They don’t mind negative bond yields because the aim is to reduce value of Chinese currency against dollar.
+They don’t mind negative bond yields because the aim is to reduce the value of Chinese currency against the dollar.

 - Poor prospects for global economic growth.

 - See also: Explaining Negative bond yields